Cyblade: Rising From the Ashes

 With the relaunch of Cyberforce in 2006, Cyblade is again shown in her role as commander, though she steps down for the resurrected Heatwave.

 Powers and abilities

 Cyblade has the mutant ability to create and manipulate electromagnetic energy from her fingers, where she can manipulate them in to varying functions such as blades.
 She can psionically control this power at any distance from herself, as long as the target is within her line of sight.
 Her only limitation is that the power dissipates as it travels through the air.
-Her blades generate heat up to 5000° Celsius, so they are able to cut through many materials.
+Her blades generate heat up to 5000 °C, so they are able to cut through many materials.
 Cyblade has also had years of martial arts training, and she is adept at the disciplines of Aikido and Jeet Kun Do.
 Her powers can vary between controlled blades and projectile discharges, dependent on artistic discretion and license.
 She is also an expert swordswoman, martial artist, and tactician, owing to her upbringing.